chb/smart-docs/updates/smart_0.5/index.md

 We've also updated the models in SMART 0.5 with more consistent naming and date handling, as well as specific improvements described below.

+Also, the [Lab Panel](/reference/data_model#Lab_Panel) model is now part of our auto-generated online documentation.
+A panel has a code of its own, and groups together individual lab results which can also be queried independently.
+Please, take a look in case you haven't seen this model before.

 For a full description of the SMART 0.5 data models, visit our [Data Model Page](/reference/data_model)